 Whenever I see shrimp cocktail on a menu or at a party, I immediately want to eat it all.
 There is just something so delicious about the sweet, cold shrimp and spicy sauce.
 I am getting hungry just thinking about it.
-Plus it is low in calories (and points), making it a no brainer for anyone who is trying to eat healthy.
+Plus it is low in calories, making it a no-brainer for anyone who is trying to eat healthily.

 So instead of dropping a pretty penny in a restaurant or on store-bought cocktail rings, make your own delicious shrimp cocktail at home.
 It couldn't be easier to make and it is so tasty.
 We eat it all summer long and I regularly get asked about what my secret is to making shrimp that tastes so good.